 We also recommend the inclusion of third-party tie-breakers in some cases.
 This can be an external advisor, such as a mediator or an industry expert, who can provide an impartial decision or guidance to resolve the deadlock.

-In all these scenarios, our priority is to maintain the functionality and integrity of the dental practice, protecting the interests of all partners involved.
-By incorporating these mechanisms into our partnership agreements, we help resolve deadlocks efficiently and equitably, preserving the partnership and the practice’s long-term success.
+In all these scenarios, our priority is to maintain the functionality and integrity of the dental practice and protect the interests of all partners involved.

 Comprehensive Legal Support